dollythedog/clinic_cancellation_chatbot/WARP.md

-# WARP.md - Project Rules for AI Assistant
+# WARP.md

+This file provides guidance to WARP (warp.dev) when working with code in this repository.

 **Project:** Clinic Cancellation Chatbot
 **Owner:** Jonathan Ives (@dollythedog)